(c) Horse Drawn Promotions 2017.

 Barry is based near Stockbridge in Hampshire.
 Horses are sent to him for training from all over the UK and abroad; HDP can liaise with transport companies regarding suitable or flexible shipping dates and as he lives on the premises he accepts arrival and collection of horses 24/7.
 Barry does not transport horses himself – if you are using a transport company to move your horse please pass his contact details on to them so they can speak to him direct if needed.

-Shoeing is extra if they require shoes here – if horses are coming already shod by their own farrier then Barry prefers them to be shod all round with road nails (not studs).
+Shoeing is charged separately if horses require being shod here – if horses are coming already shod by their own farrier then Barry prefers them to be shod all round with road nails (not studs).
+Our farrier is very experienced with shoeing first time shod horses, difficult to shoe horses and those who may require specific or specialist shoeing.

 Barry is fully insured for the business of breaking and training horses.
 However he cannot insure individual horses for any specific value so he advises people to take out their own insurance on their horse before its arrival, and to notify their insurance company that their horse is with him for training.